cloud-carbon-footprint/cloud-carbon-footprint/README.md

 Cloud Carbon Footprint should be deployable to other cloud providers such as [Heroku](https://www.heroku.com/) or [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 However only Google App Engine has been tested currently, so there may be some work involved in doing this.

 Don't forget to deploy your .env file or otherwise set the environment variables in your deployment.

+## Support

+Visit our [Google Group](https://groups.google.com/g/cloud-carbon-footprint) for any support questions.
+Don't be shy!

 © 2020 ThoughtWorks, Inc. All rights reserved.